Burleigh Pottery: History

 The business was established in 1851 at the Central Pottery in Burslem as Hulme and Booth.
 The pottery was taken over in 1862 by William Leigh and Frederick Rathbone Burgess, and traded from that date as Burgess & Leigh.
 The trademark "Burleigh", used from the 1930s, is a combination of the two names.

 Burgess and Leigh moved to different works, first in 1868 to the Hill Pottery in Burslem and then in 1889 to the present factory at Middleport, regarded at the time of its construction as a model pottery.
 Its scale and linear organisation contrast with the constricted sites and haphazard layout of traditional potteries such as the Gladstone Pottery Museum.

 In 1887 Davenport Pottery was acquired.
 It was of interest in part for its moulds.
 Burleigh retains a notable collection of historic moulds which are still used.

 Leigh and Burgess died in 1889 and 1895 respectively, and were succeeded by their sons, Edmund Leigh and Richard Burgess.
 On Richard's death in 1912, the business passed entirely into the ownership of the Leigh family.
 In 1919 it became private limited company, Burgess & Leigh Limited.

 The years between the wars are often regarded as the company's "golden age", with a number of extremely talented designers and artists such as Harold Bennett, Charles Wilkes and Ernest Baily.
 Perhaps the best known was Charlotte Rhead, who worked here between 1926 and 1931, noted particularly for her work in tubelining.
 By 1939, the factory was employing over 500 people.

-From as early as 1987 the company develpoped a thriving export network, concentrating primarily on the Empire (later Commonwealth) and American markets, but later also focussing on Europe.
+From as early as 1987 the company developed a thriving export network, concentrating primarily on the Empire (later Commonwealth) and American markets, but later also focussing on Europe.

 After a run of financial difficulties, the company was sold in 1999 to Rosemary and William Dorling, and traded as Burgess Dorling & Leigh.
 In 2010 it was acquired by Denby Holdings Ltd, the parent company of Denby Pottery.